capnproto/capnproto/doc/cxx.md

   The proliferation of template instantiations gives the Protobuf runtime library a large footprint, and using STL in the interface can lead to weird ABI problems and slow compiles.
 Cap'n Proto does not use any STL containers in its interface and makes sparing use in its implementation.
-  As a result, the Cap'n Proto runtime library is very small, and code that uses it compiles quickly.
+  As a result, the Cap'n Proto runtime library is smaller, and code that uses it compiles quickly.

 * The in-memory representation of messages in Protobuf-C++ involves many heap objects.
 Each message (struct) is an object, each non-primitive repeated field allocates an array of pointers